 What we don’t: Expensive.

 If you’re looking for la crème de la crème of backcountry meals, check out Stowaway Gourmet.
 With entrée names like Bison Beer Black Bean Chili and La Pasta Nostra, you might even think you’ve stepped off the trail and into a gourmet restaurant.
 And the hype is real: We’ve tested a number of Stowaway’s offerings (including their breakfasts), and they taste just as good as the descriptions would suggest.
-They’re also packed with calories (scoring fourth on our list in terms of calories per ounce), making them a viable option for hikers concerned about keeping their pack weight low.
+They’re also packed with calories (tying for third place with Pinnacle Foods in terms of calories per ounce), making them a viable option for hikers concerned about keeping their pack weight low.

 This might be a controversial opinion, but we found Stowaway Gourmet’s meals to be almost too tasty for the backcountry.
-Hear us out: The flavors are fairly complex, which can provide an interesting dissonance when the food is rehydrated mush eaten out of a plastic bag.
-This will have some demanding back their bland mac ‘n cheese, while more adventurous eaters might find at least one aspect of their palette refreshed.
-We’ll leave it up to you to decide.
+Hear us out: Stowaway's flavors are fairly complex, which can provide an interesting dissonance when the food is rehydrated mush eaten out of a plastic bag.
+In other words, adventurous eaters may very well find plenty to like, but those who struggle with backcountry nutrition might want to stick with more traditional options from brands like Backpacker’s Pantry or Good To-Go.
+These meals are also the most expensive on our list, ranging from $18 to a hefty $22 for their venison-based Comrade Doeganoff (averaging 32 cal/$ versus 42.7 for Gastro Gnome).
+We'll leave it up to you to decide, but Stowaway certainly has the gourmet side of the market covered.

 See Stowaway Gourmet Meals